brunogomes01/brunogomes01/README.md

 Hi 👋, I'm Bruno!

-Cloud Solutions Analyst with a strong focus on FinOps.
+Cloud Infrastructure Analyst with a strong focus on FinOps.
 I work at NTT Data Europe & LATAM, supporting cloud environments and driving cost optimization, operational efficiency, and continuous improvement across cloud infrastructures.

 I hold a specialization in Data Science and Artificial Intelligence, which allows me to combine cloud computing, infrastructure services, and data analytics to deliver practical, measurable optimizations in resources, performance, and cost.